 Word order variation in North Germanic synchronically and diachronically

 Over the last couple of years I have been collaborating with Ida Larsson (UiO) on word order variation in Scandinavian, with a focus on particle placement, object shift and subject placement.
 Currently we are working within Ida's NFR-funded project Variation and Change in the Scandinavian Verb Phrase on building up a database of elicited production data, targetting variation with respect to consituent order in the Scandinavian languages.
-The elicitation method and the preliminary results are presented in this slideshow (only Swedish), and some of the background for the study can be found in this slideshow (again, only Swedish), and in Ida's and mine chapter on particle placement diachronally and synchronally in Swedish and Norwegian (again, only Swedish).
+The elicitation method and the background research questions are described in the article The Nordic Word order Database: motivations, methods, material and infrastructure (accepted for publication).
+The database can also be browsed here: https://tekstlab.uio.no/nwd .
+Other related work is Ida's and my chapter on particle placement diachronally and synchronally in Swedish and Norwegian (again, only Swedish).
 For a more diachronic focus, see our poster from DiGS 2017: Argument Placement in Scandinavian - Stable Variation and Parametric Change.
 More news about the database to follow soon!

 Second language acquistion